 Also, advance reservations are highly recommended as walk-up tickets are limited and not guaranteed.

-So, if you want the promise of a Jewel Cave tour, you can get your advance tickets at Recreation.gov.
+So, if you want the promise of a Jewel Cave tour, you can get your advance tickets through Recreation.gov.

 Discovered in 1845 in northern Arkansas near the town of Berryman, this limestone cave wasn’t really developed for cave tours until 1927.